flakiness/kubik/README.md

 ## Running services

-By default, task is considered successful if its process completes with 0 exit code, and unsuccessful if it fails with non-zero code.
+By default, a task is considered successful if its process completes with a 0 exit code, and unsuccessful if it fails with a non-zero code.

-However, certain tasks require a running process; for example, launching development server.
+However, certain tasks require a running process; for example, launching a development server.
-In this case, you can use `Task.done()` to notify Kubik that the task completed and it's dependants can start executing:
+In this case, you can use `Task.done()` to notify Kubik that the task completed and its dependents can start executing:

 ```ts